 BNL conducts routine monitoring of flora and fauna to assess the impact, if any, of past and present activities on the Laboratory's natural resources.
-Generally, deer sampled on site or within 1 mile of the Laboratory contain higher concentrations of cesium-137 (Cs-137) than deer sampled from more than 1 mile off site.
+Generally, deer sampled on site or within one mile of the Laboratory contain higher concentrations of cesium-137 (Cs-137) than deer sampled from more than one mile off site.
 This is most likely because on-site deer consume small amounts of contaminated soil and graze on vegetation growing in soil where elevated Cs-137 levels are known to exist.

-In 2016, Cs-137 concentrations in deer meat samples were obtained from six deer on site with a range of values from 0.03 pCi/g, wet weight, to 1.69 pCi/g, wet weight, and an arithmetic average of 0.41 pCi/g, wet weight.
+In 2017, Cs-137 concentrations in deer meat samples were obtained from two deer on site with a range of values from 1.16 pCi/g, wet weight, to 1.34 pCi/g, wet weight, and an arithmetic average of 1.25 pCi/g, wet weight.
 The wet weight concentration is before a sample is dried for analysis and is the form most likely to be consumed.
 Dry weight concentrations are typically higher than wet weight values.

-The highest on-site sample in 2016 (1.69 pCi/g, wet weight) was about 22 percent lower than the highest on-site sample reported in 2015 (1.92 pCi/g, wet weight) and 7 times lower than the highest level ever reported in 1996 (11.74 pCi/g, wet weight).
+The highest on-site sample in 2017 (1.34 pCi/g, wet weight) was about 21 percent lower than the highest on-site sample reported in 2016 (1.69 pCi/g, wet weight) and nearly nine times lower than the highest level ever reported in 1996 (11.74 pCi/g, wet weight).
+Cs-137 concentrations in off-site deer meat samples are typically separated into two groups: samples taken within one mile of BNL (ten samples) and samples taken farther away (six samples).

-Cs-137 concentrations in off-site deer meat samples are typically separated into two groups: samples taken within 1 mile of BNL (two samples) and samples taken farther away (two samples).
-Concentrations in meat samples taken within 1 mile ranged from 0.04 pCi/g, wet weight, to 0.16 pCi/g, wet weight, with an arithmetic average of 0.10 pCi/g, wet weight.
-Because deer on site may routinely travel up to 1 mile off site, the arithmetic average for deer taken on site and within 1 mile of the Laboratory is also calculated; for 2016, this was 0.33 pCi/g, wet weight.
-The two deer sampled from greater than 1 mile from BNL had Cs-137 concentrations ranging between 0.08 pCi/g, wet weight, to 0.13 pCi/g, wet weight, with an arithmetic average of 0.11 pCi/g, wet weight.
+Concentrations in meat samples taken within one mile ranged from 0.06 pCi/g, wet weight to 3.33 pCi/g, wet weight, with an arithmetic average of 1.15 pCi/g, wet weight.
+Because deer on site may routinely travel up to one mile off site, the arithmetic average for deer taken on site and within one mile of the Laboratory is also calculated; for 2017, this was 1.17 pCi/g, wet weight.
+The six deer sampled from greater than one mile from BNL had Cs-137 concentrations ranging between 0.02 pCi/g, wet weight, to 2.91 pCi/g, wet weight, with an arithmetic average of 0.67 pCi/g, wet weight.